Verifying Operative

 JUMP TO SUBSECTION ▼

 Every threat below was identified through STRIDE decomposition of the full agentic pipeline, then cross-referenced against MITRE ATT&CK/ATLAS, OWASP LLM Top 10, NIST 800-53, and ISO 42001.
-The result: 29 categorized threats, 4 mapped kill chains, and a clear picture of where the controls hold and where the gaps remain.
+The result: 29 categorized threats, 7 attack paths (4 base plus 3 Squire-specific roots added in Phase 17), and a clear picture of where the controls hold and where the gaps remain.

 29